mpettersson/PythonReview/PythonInterviewReview.md

                                             \w  Matches any alphanumeric character, is equivalent to the [a-zA-Z0-9_].
                                             \W  Matches any non-alphanumeric character.
                                         Methods:
-                                            match(p, s)     Returns only 1 Match obj, else None, matches at BEGINNING of str.
+                                            match(p, s)     Rtn only 1 Match obj, else None, matches at BEGINNING of str.
                                             search(p, s)    Returns only 1 Match obj, else None, matches ANYWHERE in str.
                                             findall(p, s)   Returns List of all matches from str ([] if None).
                                             finditer(p, s)  Returns Match Iterator, Iterator MAY NOT have next (no match).